blogarithms/blogarithms.github.io/_posts/2019-03-12-cracking-dp-part-one.md

 This makes our function just have one parameter.
 The current value, `N`.

-Thus, we have an O(N) DP solution to this, as follows -
+Thus, we have an O(N*K) DP solution to this, as follows -

 ```python